Anthony J. Pennings, PhD

 Disclaimer: The following is a brief overview related to business method patents and should not be considered legal advice.

 One of the most controversial forms of intellectual property in the digital age is the business method patent (BMP).
-These deal with particular systems or ways of conducting business and have gained a fair amount of notoriety lately with software-related processes becoming integral in a wide range of commercial activities.
-From banking to manufacturing and retailing, business methods are increasingly providing a competitive advantage to companies and understandably they seek to limit others from using the same methods.
+These deal with particular systems or ways of conducting business and have gained a fair amount of notoriety lately, with software-related processes becoming integral in a wide range of commercial activities.
+From banking to manufacturing and retailing, business methods are increasingly providing a competitive advantage to companies, and understandably, they seek to limit others from using the same techniques.

 The US government has been awarding patents since George Washington signed off on the first one in 1790.
 One of the most notable information business patents was given to Herman Hollerith for The Art of Compiling Statistics in 1889.
 He was in the process of conducting the first automated census calculations with punched card tabulating machines he invented.
 When the company he created merged with several others and eventually became IBM, his patent provided the intellectual property foundation for its early success with tabulating machines.